Software Development Methods

 11. Any form of fraud, plagiarism, bad conduct will lead to immediate failure in the course, and the situation will be reported to the Faculty''s management to proceed with legal consequences.

 II - Labs and Project (Practical evaluation)

-1. The labs will start during the week of the 21th to 25th of September.
+1. The labs will start in the second week after the semester starts.

-2. In the second lecture, the lecturer will randomly form groups (5 students as members).
+2. In the second lecture, the students will declare their group members (3 students at most).

 4. The work of the group members on the project must start since the first day the description of the problem is announced.

 a.
 The presence in class will be monitored.